cole-lentini/wallpapervirus/README.md

 2. You may change the number values inside [**Settings.json**](#settingsjson).

 ## Instructions:
-1. Download this repository as a zip file, and unzip it to a folder.
+1. Download the build folder as a zip file, and unzip it to a folder.
 2. Replace the images in the [**"Wallpapers" subfolder**](#wallpapers-folder) with the wallpapers you would like the program to randomly choose from.
 3. If you want to change the timing of the program, open the [**Settings.json**](#settingsjson) file (you can use notepad) and edit the values as you wish.
 4. Move the unzipped folder onto your USB drive.
 Your USB drive is now set up properly.